 Better, Faster and Affordable Ways to Build a Tiny House

-But the reality is, creating one from scratch can be a tall order for first-time builders — unless you know about these seven entirely doable and relatively affordable tiny house kits.
+While it is possible, creating one from scratch can be a tall order for first-time builders—unless you know about these seven entirely doable and relatively affordable tiny house kits.
 Each one is designed to empower do-it-yourselfers with little or no construction experience to build their own homes.Continue to 2 of 8 below.

 02 of 08

 Wouldn't it be convenient if you could buy a tiny house kit at your local hardware store?
 Well, you can, if you live near 84 Lumber.
 The national home improvement retailer recently launched a line of tiny houses on wheels that you could either build yourself or buy move-in ready.
 Currently, four models are available:

 - The Roving is a rustically inspired dwelling with 154 square feet of living space.

 - The Degsy is a single-level contemporary home with less than 200 square feet of livable space.

 The price for a move-in ready dwelling starts at around $50,000.

 For the budget minded, 84 Lumber offers two different DIY options.

 First is the semi-DIY package.
 84 Lumber does all of the heavy construction that newbie builders find intimidating like framing the structure.
 That means you can get crackalackin on the fun DIY stuff, like creating a feature wall.

 Each semi-DIY package comes with the following:

 - A tiny house shell placed on a custom trailer.
 If you're not in the know, a "shell" is a home with a finished exterior and an unfinished interior.
 This one comes equipped with windows, exterior doors, and a shower.

 - The architectural blueprints including a materials list for finishing touches you can DIY.
 So that you know, all materials are available at 84 Lumber.

 The second option is the build your own package.
 Prices start at $6,884, and kits come with the following: